mulle-c/mulle-container/README.md

 ## API

-The name of the functions is consistent.
+The names of the functions are consistent.
 Each function is a **verb** that is prefixed with the name of the data structure it handles.
 So for example the `get` function for `mulle_array` is `mulle_array_get`.
 The first parameter, except for creation functions, is always the container itself.